cperves/moodle-block-my_external_privatefiles/README.md

 # block my_external_privatesfiles : Download private files from other moodle platforms

-my_external_privatesfiles is a Moodle block that enable a user to retirieve a zip of his private files from an external moodle
+my_external_privatesfiles is a Moodle block that enable a user to retrieve a zip of his private files from an external moodle

 ## Features
-* private files retrieved from username
+* private files are retrieved on other platforms threw same username
 * Multiple external moodle possible
 * create zip files on external moodle that are destructed by cron
 * in case of webservice error doesn't, show the link to external moodle in block